EnzoSeason/study-notes/design-pattern/introduction.md

 We need to grasp the **original intention of its design**, what programming problems it can solve, and what application scenarios it has.

+- SOLID:

+  - Single-responsibility principle:

+    A class or module should have a single responsibility.

+  - Open–closed principle:
+    Open for extension, closed for modification.

 ## Design Patterns

 Design Patterns are the solutions or design ideas that are summarized for some design problems often encountered in software development.